-During this strategic conversation such as this, take mental notes and/or jot down important information about the student’s progress.
+During this strategic conversation, take mental notes and/or jot down important information about the student’s progress.

 Maintain these notes for use during progress and report card writing time.

-Quick Tip: At the end of the week, while reviewing student notes, if you notice a recurring skill or strategy that a significant number of students are struggling with, make it a mini-lesson in the coming days of writer’s workshop.
+Quick Tip: At the end of the week, while reviewing student notes, if you notice a recurring skill or strategy that a significant number of the children are struggling with, make it a mini-lesson in the coming days of writer’s workshop.

 What questions are good for prompting discussion during a writing conference?

-The questions you ask students during conferencing will vary, again based on the needs of each student.
+The questions you ask during conferencing will vary, again based on the needs of each child.

 - How well are you moving through the stages of the writing process with this piece?